brettz9/webappfind/README.md

 1. `npm run lint` - Runs ESLint and `web-ext lint` (which uses `addons-linter`)
 1. `npm run build-addon` - Building the add-on file for distribution, e.g., on AMO
-1. `npm run build-installer` - Building the Node executable for installations on the user machine
+1. `npm run build-installer` - Builds the Node executables for native messaging and installations on the user machine
 1. `npm run webext-run` - Test the web extension in Firefox

 ## To-dos

-1. Build `index.js` as an executable and copy that instead
+1. Build `native-app.js` as an executable and copy that instead

 1. In `pkg` file, after checking registry (how to avoid repeating??), set-up Node WebSockets to listen and pass on to add-on (which will open website and `postMessage` into it and be able